msenart/stylized-animation/README.md

 - final render pass which is actually a post processing render pass.
 Only a special mesh (a squad) is rendered is this pass.
 It takes as a texture ("sceneTexture" unifrom sample2D in fragment shaders) the first texture of the framebuffer from the hybrid render pass and display it on the squad which will be drawn on the screen.
 It will take more textures in the future.

 Each object has its own shaders for the hybrid render pass.
-There is only one set of shaders for the final render pass wich is an attribute of the scene (finalRenderPassShaderHandle attribute).
+There is only one set of shaders for the final render pass.

 ### Shaders for hybrid render pass
 The vertex shader will receive the vertices of the objects of the scene. animated_mesh.vert is an example.

-The fragment shader needs to write in both textures.
-Therefore you must declare two output variables :
+The fragment shader needs to write in three textures.
+Therefore you must declare three output variables :

 ```
 layout(location = 0) out vec4 FragColor0; //scene
 layout(location = 1) out uvec4 FragColor1; //metadata
-layout(location = 2) out uvec4 FragColor2; //normals
+layout(location = 2) out uvec4 FragColor2; //normals and depth
 ```

-The r and b component of FragColor1 is reserved by meshId and contour detection.
+FragColor.x contains the id of the mesh the fragment comes from.

-Please look at hybrid.frag to find an example of this kind of fragment shader and to correctly fill up FragColor1.
+Please look at hybrid.frag to find an example of this kind of fragment shader and to correctly fill up FragColor1 and FragColor2.

 ### Shaders for final render pass
 The vertex shader takes 2 triangles whose xy component corresponds directly to their position in the screen.
 It must output a vec2 texCoord, whose components range from 0 to 1.
 Look at final.vert for an example.

 The fragment shader will receive a vec2 texCoord and the first texture of the hybrid render pass' framebuffer will be bound to `uniform sampler2D sceneTexture`.
+See final.frag for an example.

+The fragment shader will receive a vec2 texCoord and the textures of the hybrid render pass' framebuffer will be bound to `sceneTexture`, `metadataTexture` and `normalTexture`.
 See final.frag for an example.